harisskazmi/ICT171-Art-Gallery/documents/Scripting.md

 > * refers to every month of the year
 > 0 refers to day of the week (0 = Sunday)

+Save the file and then you're good to go

 ---